opendocsg/slw-judgments-backfill/2014_SGCA_40/report.md

  ...
 It must always be borne in mind that it is not the function of the court to assiduously comb an arbitral award microscopically in attempting to determine if there was any blame or fault in the arbitral process; rather, an award should be read generously such that only meaningful breaches of the rules of natural justice that have actually caused prejudice are ultimately remedied.

-86     The English decisions of _Atkins Limited v The Secretary of State for Transport_ [2013] EWHC 139 (TCC) (“ _Aktins_ ”) and _Zermalt Holdings SA v Nu-Life Upholstery Repairs Ltd_ [1985] 2 EGLR 14 (“ _Zermalt_ ”) (which were referred to by Chan Seng Onn J in the Singapore High Court decision of _TMM Division Maritima SA de CV v Pacific Richfield Marine Pte Ltd_ [2013] 4 SLR 972 at [44] and [45]) are consistent with our local jurisprudence in relation to the “generous approach” which the court ought to take in reviewing arbitral awards for breaches.
+86     The English decisions of _Atkins Limited v The Secretary of State for Transport_ [2013] EWHC 139 (TCC) (“ _Aktins_ ”) and _Zermalt Holdings SA v Nu-Life Upholstery Repairs Ltd_ [1985] 2 EGLR 14 (“ _Zermalt_ ”) (which were referred to by Chan Seng Onn J in the Singapore High Court decision of _TMM Division Maritima SA de CV v Pacific Richfield Marine Pte Ltd_ <span class="citation">[2013] 4 SLR 972</span> at [44] and [45]) are consistent with our local jurisprudence in relation to the “generous approach” which the court ought to take in reviewing arbitral awards for breaches.
 In short, the court is not required to carry out a hypercritical or excessively syntactical analysis of what the arbitrator has written (see _Atkins_ at [36]).
 Nor should the court approach an award with a meticulous legal eye endeavouring to pick holes, inconsistencies and faults in awards, with the objective of upsetting or frustrating the process of arbitration.
 Rather, the award should be read in a reasonable and commercial way, expecting, as is usually the case, that there will be no substantial fault that can be found with it (see, for example, _Zermalt_ at 14).

 _The Respondents’ submissions_